 One of the biggest problems associated with a lack of intellectual independence is the cultural destruction that follows.
 Many Western cultures are based on free thought, free speech, and being independent/self-sufficient.

 An example is freedom of speech.
-I can’t think of many who rationally believe that free speech should not be commonly accepted.
-However, in recent years’ strong support of “Hate Speech” laws have arisen.
-These are in direct conflict with the free speech philosophy.
+I can’t think of many who rationally believe that free (or at least accountable) speech should not be commonly accepted.
+However, in recent years, strong support of “Hate Speech” laws has arisen.
+These are in direct conflict with the free/accountable speech philosophy.
 The values of the culture have shifted.
-And this hasn’t come around from new information – but on emotional appeals.
+And this hasn’t come around from new information, but on emotional appeals.
 And it continues to threaten free speech culture to this day.

 The philosophy of intellectual Independence is the backbone of intellect, cultural survival, independence, and self-sufficiency.

 Being an autonomous person will change your life for the better.
 It will result in you seeing and recognizing things you never have before.
-It will help you with making stronger arguments and catching weaker ones.
-On top of all of this, it can also make you a more intellectually-secure person emotionally.
+It will help you with strengthening arguments and catching weaker ones.
+On top of all of this, it can also make you a more intellectually secure person emotionally.

 And through communicating these new found ideals to others, we will all be better able to combat the negative effects of intellectual conformity.